-Now, let us talk about the modified bitumen torch down membrane that has been around since the late 1960s.These single ply membranes can be combined to create a two to three ply membrane that offers the best roofing system to date because there’s a forty year guarantee.
+Now, let us talk about the modified bitumen torch down membrane that has been around since the late 1960s.These single ply membranes can be combined to create a two to a three-ply membrane that offers the best roofing system to date because there’s a forty year guarantee.

 Some advantages for installing the modified bitumen membrane are; first, it is designed to be flexible in extremely hot and cold weather.
-Secondly, it is a two ply membrane with a thickness of about five quarters, or 3/8 of an inch, which is very puncture resistant.
+Secondly, it is a two-ply layer with a thickness of about five quarters, or 3/8 of an inch, which is very puncture resistant.
 The membrane surface has been embedded with granular ceramics to protect it from ultraviolet degradation.
 Also, seams are fused together with high heat to prevent any separation.
-Unlike EPDM and TPO, the two to three ply system can withstand a heavy amount of foot traffic.
+Unlike EPDM and TPO, the two to three-ply system can withstand a heavy amount of foot traffic.

 Modified Bitumen Roofs that were Installed 20 Years Ago

 This is the first of the of the two ply.
-It's a self adhering base.
+It's a self-adhering base.
 You can see right here it's already starting to, it's already starting to adhere, and it's gonna to stay that way.
-Two layer of membrane as well as the protection of the fiberglass liner.
+Two layers of the membrane as well as the protection of the fiberglass liner.
 You can't beat it.
 This layer directly to our other two layers and I'll show you in just a second how thick it is, but this is why this is a good system.
 It makes it one unified membrane all across.

-Advantages of Installing a 2 ply system on a Flat Roof
+Advantages of Installing a two-ply system on a Flat Roof

-There are actually two advantages for installing a new membrane in this case.
+There are two advantages for installing a new membrane in this case.

 - A).
 There is no cost for stripping and removing the old membrane, and

 - B).
-Fusing an additional membrane over an old one creates a roof that will last well beyond 40 years, unlike the 15 to 20 year life expectancy of EPDM and TPO single ply roofing systems.
+Fusing a new membrane over an old one creates a roof that will last well beyond 40 years, unlike the 15 to 20-year life expectancy of EPDM and TPO single ply roofing systems.

 Naas Explains the 2 Ply System

-This is the best roof you can ever have on a house, on a commercial roof anywhere.
+This is the best roof you can ever have in a house, on a commercial roof anywhere.
 First of all, they had a modified bitumen roof.
 This is modified bitumen torch down.
 It's plain.
-They didn't have the granular protection for the UV and that was called a single ply membrane; rubber membrane, was installed about fifteen years ago and is still in good shape, There's nothing wrong with the roof.
-You can see no, the UVs has not eaten up the roof and you can see the seams are nice.
+They didn't have the granular protection for the UV, and that was called a single ply membrane; rubber membrane, was installed about fifteen years ago and is still in good shape, There's nothing wrong with the roof.
+You can see no, the UVs has not eaten up the roof, and you can see the seams are nice.
 Everything is nice about this roof.

-That becomes the two ply system that exceeds any other roof system, by far.
+That becomes the two-ply system that exceeds any other roof system, by far.
 This roof will last 40 years, or longer, no questions.
-What we doing now is, we only adding another membrane and we fusing them together.
+What we are doing now is, we only adding another membrane and we fusing them together.
 You cannot do that with any other system.This is a dream come true for us.
 We love the systems.
 Where you find old modified and we just torch a new one on top of it, with the granular protection the sand or granular you wanna call it; white in this case.
 That protects it from ultraviolet.
-But this roof will never, never go bad and will never leak any where.
+But this roof will never, never go bad and will never leak anywhere.

 Disadvantages Installing a 2 Ply Rubber Roof System

-In conclusion, for many years we have specialized in installing the two ply modified bitumen torch down roofing system.
+In conclusion, for many years we have specialized in installing the two plies modified bitumen torch down roofing system.
 It has been our experience that it is, by far, the best roofing system, that we provide a forty year warranty for our labor and our materials for every roof that we install.
-The type and condition of your existing roof does not matter.
-Our roofing system is cost effective and will outlast any other roofing system.
+The type and condition of your existing roof do not matter.
+Our roofing system is cost efficient and will outlast any other roofing system.

 CT 203 246 6089